Tower Bridge

 Beefeaters

-The Beefeaters (ceremonial guards) now watch over her Majesty's Crown Jewels that are on display for visitors to see as well as serve as tour guides for the many attractions there.
-The term Beefeaters originated during Henry VII's reign when his personal guards were permitted to eat as much beef as they wanted from the King's table.
+The Beefeaters, who are ceremonial guards, are responsible for guarding Her Majesty's Crown Jewels, which are on display for visitors to see.
+Additionally, they also serve as tour guides for the various attractions in that area.
+The term “Beefeaters” originated during the reign of Henry VII, when his guards were allowed to eat as much beef as they desired from the King's table.

 Attractions at the Tower of London include: